dibbelab/gficf/README.md

 brew install gsl
 ```

-### On Windows
+##### 1.3 Windows

-1. Skip this first step if you are using RStudio because it will ask you automatically.
+1.3.1 Skip this first step if you are using RStudio because it will ask you automatically.
 Otherwise install  [Rtools](https://cran.r-project.org/bin/windows/Rtools/) and ensure  `path\to\Rtools\bin` is on your path.

-2. [Download gsl library for Windows](https://sourceforge.net/projects/gnu-scientific-library-windows/) from sourceforge and exctract it in `C:\` or where you want.
+1.3.2 [Download gsl library for Windows](https://sourceforge.net/projects/gnu-scientific-library-windows/) from sourceforge and exctract it in `C:\` or where you want.

-3. Open R/Rstudio and before to istall the package from github exec the following command in the R terminal.
+1.3.3 Open R/Rstudio and before to istall the package from github exec the following command in the R terminal.
 ```R
 # Change the path if you installed gsl librarie not in the default path.
 # Be sure to use the format '"path/to/gsl-xxx_mingw-xxx/gsl-xxx-static"'